ziadtarekfa/Accessorize-Admin/README.md

 ## Contribution

-We welcome contributions to the Acessorize backend!
+We welcome contributions to the Accessorize backend!

 - Ziad Tarek
 - Nouran Ibrahim